 The PE Department provide a range of extra curricular opportunities throughout the year including netball, dance, table tennis, rounders, tennis, and athletics.
 We also have our Fitness Suite available at lunchtime and after school.
-During lunchtimes those students who have not joined a sports club are encouraged to participate in physical activity by taking advantage of our ‘positive play’ equipment.
-Students can borrow a whole variety of equipment ranging from giant jenga and swing ball, through to netball and footballs, for use throughout lunchtime.

 We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, football and athletics, as well as staging an annual dance show.

 “Catch-up” and extension lessons are available at lunchtimes for most year groups each week.
 Life Drawing classes are run after school for KS4 and KS5 and opportunities to work in other schools in workshop conditions are available each year.
-Years 9, 10 and 11 can have a Residential Arts week at Beaford most years.

 The Duke of Edinburgh’s Award aims to provide an enjoyable, challenging and rewarding programme of personal development for young people aged between 14 – 25.
 By undertaking the award students make new friends, discover new activities and develop new skills.
 The award is undertaken during lunchtimes, after school and weekends.
 The award has been running in the school for a number of years and is very successful.

 - Learn new skills

 - Have some fun!